 Visual Arts – Artist in residence, Olivia Colja, joins the team to nurture those interested in art and creativity, along with special guests Ana and Rebecca

 The Telethon Holiday Makers Program

 Our Telethon Holiday Makers Program caters to kids and young adults on the spectrum between the ages of 5 -18 years of age, tailoring support to Low, Moderate and High Needs.
-The group is run by a range of professionals, such as teachers and support workers with autism experience.
+This is a great introduction into our social groups and our holistic strengths-based approach.

 Our holiday program benefits families by providing: